eric-unc/520-compiler/README.md

 # 520-compiler
 A "miniJava" compiler, as created for COMP 520.

 Note that because of class requirements, my code is not as ideal as I want it to be.
-Please forgive me on this.
+Please forgive me.

 ## Features supported
 Parses for correct syntax and builds an AST.